 Mechanisms to restrict physical location of data and/or routing may be feasible technically.
 Indeed, some providers already process, or offer the choice of processing, customer data in data centres located geographically close to users, to reduce latency – often for performance and availability rather than legal reasons.
 However, for national or Schengen routing of data, as well as addressing various technical issues, the involvement of multiple Internet providers would be needed, whether through voluntary cooperation or legal compulsion.
 Also, geographical routing may be somewhat artificial, eg US authorities deliberately routing traffic between US citizens externally outside the USA in order to get round US laws that forbid interception otherwise, and the UK intercepting communications between UK citizens on the basis that they flow through US services and are therefore “external”.

-There are also limitations with trying to constrain physical location or routing, as mentioned above regarding emails sent to recipients in another country, or where services or hardware/software used are controlled by providers subject to foreign jurisdictions, who may be legally compelled to access and disclose data: “The point of a German-only Internet becomes moot… the moment a customer uses services, such as Google, that transfer their data traffic using foreign infrastructure and thereby renders it subject to the laws of those countries.”
+There are also limitations with trying to constrain physical location or routing, as mentioned above regarding emails sent to recipients in another country, or where services or hardware/software used are controlled by providers (including certificate authorities) who are subject to foreign jurisdictions, who may be legally compelled to access and disclose data: “The point of a German-only Internet becomes moot… the moment a customer uses services, such as Google, that transfer their data traffic using foreign infrastructure and thereby renders it subject to the laws of those countries.”
 Indeed, a DT representative acknowledged that “If users access services outside of this national - or Schengen - routing system (we propose expanding the system to the Schengen Area), then it won't work.
 The data will have to be exchanged with that in the United States, and then American regulations apply”, and “in order to access your data while abroad, you will have to go over foreign networks”.

 Furthermore, if the objective of confining physical location and routing of data to the EU is to prevent foreign authorities from accessing such data, that objective will be undermined if EU authorities can access such data (as national laws generally allow for national security and/or law enforcement purposes, to varying extents), and choose to pass such data on to foreign authorities.
 Confining water to a bucket is no good if the bucket’s holder pokes holes in it.